Call us now:

 More information about buying a property in Thailand

-Before you could buy a property in Thailand, you should realize that this process is subject to a series of laws and rules.
-Being a foreigner, there are two legislative acts that you should be aware of.
-Here, we will provide you with some key notes about property rules in Thailand:
+Before you buy a property in Thailand, you should realize that a series of laws and rules govern this process.
+As a foreigner, you should be aware of two legislative acts.
+Here, we will give you some key notes about property rules in Thailand:

 - Ownership restrictions: as a general rule, foreigners cannot purchase the land directly in Thailand.
 Here, we will consider ownership from another perspective, meaning you can buy a villa:

-Freehold: being a foreigner, you are allowed to hold the structure of a villa in your name .
+Freehold: as a foreigner, you are can hold the structure of a villa in your name .
 For that reason, a structure or a building is referred to as “freehold.”
-However, the land remains the property of a Thai person or a company registered within Thailand;
+However, a Thai person or a company registered in Thailand owns the land;

-Lease: as a foreign buyer, you could also purchase a villa by acquiring a longterm lease ranging from 30 years to even more, with a further option of renewal .
-As a result, to make it safer, you could register the lease with the Ministry of Land Affairs;
+Lease: as a foreign buyer, you can purchase a villa by acquiring a longterm lease ranging from 30 years to even more, with a further option of renewal .
+To make it safer, register the lease with the Ministry of Land Affairs;

-Thai registered company: being a foreign investor, you could establish a Thai-registered corporation to purchase the land under the name of the constructed villa .
-Here, it is essential to note that such an option should be handled carefully because of its legal and financial implications;
+Thai registered company: as a foreign investor, you can establish a Thai-registered corporation to purchase the land under the name of the villa .
+Note that you should handle this option carefully due to its legal and financial implications;

-Condominium ownership: a foreigner is allowed to own a condominium in accordance with the particularities and requirements of land office laws and regulations .
-In consideration of the fact that condominiums are the most popular type of property for foreign buyers in Thailand, particularly in urban and tourist areas, the percentage of foreign ownership shall not exceed 49% of the total area.
+Condominium ownership: a foreigner can own a condominium in accordance with the particularities and requirements of land office laws and regulations .
+Condos are the most popular type of property for foreign buyers in Thailand, especially in urban and tourist areas.
+The percentage of foreign ownership cannot exceed 49% of the total area.

-Legal assistance: we strongly suggest that you should utilize services of a good Thai lawyer who has significant experience and expertise in property transactions.
-A legal representative will guide you through the legal process, complete the required due diligence, check the contracts, and ensure that they comply with Thai property laws and rules.
+Legal assistance: we strongly suggest that you use the services of a good Thai lawyer who has significant experience in property transactions.
+A legal representative will guide you through the process, complete due diligence, check the contracts, and ensure they comply with Thai property laws and rules.

-Checking the title deed: it is highly important to make sure that the deed is genuine, meaning valid and authentic.
+Checking the title deed: you must make sure the deed is genuine, valid and authentic.
 In other words, a correct title deed is a “Chanote”.

-Financing restrictions: as a foreign buyer, you might face severe obstacles in obtaining finance from local Thai financial institutions.
-Thus, you should consider alternative sources of financing, such as international lenders or funds located elsewhere.
+Financing restrictions: as a foreign buyer, you may face severe obstacles when obtaining finance from local Thai financial institutions.
+Thus, consider alternative sources of financing, such as international lenders or funds located elsewhere.

 Tax implications: learn the tax effects of buying property in Thailand.
 As a result, we advise consulting a tax expert who is competent in Thai law and regulations, as well as in your home country’s tax value.